 Faulty Charging System Causes a Spartan Mower Not to Start

 While the charging system isn’t the main reason your Spartan lawn mower won’t start, it can contribute to a weak battery.
 The charging system is important to keep your battery charged.

 A bad charging system can cause your battery to be drained preventing it from starting the next time you go to use your mower.
-A bad stator or alternator can be the problem.
-I show steps on how to test your charging system here using an ohm meter.
+A bad stator or alternator can be a problem.
+I show steps on how to test your charging system here.

 Solution: Have your local Spartan mower dealership or lawn mower small engine repair shop check your charging system to isolate the problem.
 If you don’t have experience with charging systems, you will most likely just be replacing electrical items until you find one that works.

 This can get very expensive because most parts stores won’t let you return electrical parts if you find a part your purchased doesn’t resolve your starting problem.